CS3398-Bolians-Booleans/CS3398-Bolians-S2019/README.md

 * [Contact](#contact)

 ## General info
 Our plugin will help non-technical users tackle home automation.
-Home assistant has tedious and diffucult to understand configuration processes for home automation.
+Home assistant has a tedious and diffucult to understand configuration processes for home automation.
 Our plugin simplifies the configuration process to be as minimal as possible.
-Our plugin will configure the schedualling of all smart devices in the home by tracking how the user normally utilizes them.
-The plugin then builds and maintains predictive scheduals for the devices.
+Our plugin will configure the scheduling of all smart devices in the home by tracking how the user normally utilizes them.
+The plugin then builds and maintains predictive schedules for the devices.

 ## Screenshots